raincoates/SlackBot/README.md

 //When importing into slack, change line 10 of starterbot.py to the Bot's user access token.

-//Currently the only command is "Do" which gives a text response.
+//Currently the only commands are Do, Hello, and Hi which give a text response.

+//SlackGPT is for chatgpt integration of a slack bot.
+Still requires 3 API keys, but the bot can be added to slack channels.